 has a revelation,

-A revelation is a direct divine disclosure right on the spot but also includes previous understanding of God’s revelation.
+A revelation is a direct divine disclosure right on the spot and includes a previous understanding of God’s revelation.
 God used this temporary gift before the closing of the canon.
 Once the completion of the canon occurred, there was no further need for the gift of revelation.
 God gave Paul a “revelation” of God’s Son in Galatians 1:12,16.
-In verse six Paul groups “revelation” with knowledge, prophecy, and teaching, and distinguishes it from tongues in terms of understanding.
+In verse six, Paul groups “revelation” with knowledge, prophecy, and teaching and distinguishes it from tongues in terms of understanding.

 has an interpretation.

 An “interpretation” is the translation of a speech given by a person who speaks in a language he does not know.